gjr80/weewx-realtime_gauge-data/README.md

 ## Description ##

-The *Realtime gauge-data* extension generates a loop data based *gauge-data.txt* file that provides for near realtime updating of the [SteelSeries Weather Gauges](https://github.com/mcrossley/SteelSeries-Weather-Gauges "SteelSeries Weather Gauges on GitHub") by weeWX.
+The *Realtime gauge-data* extension generates a loop data based *gauge-data.txt* file that provides for near realtime updating of the [SteelSeries Weather Gauges](https://github.com/mcrossley/SteelSeries-Weather-Gauges "SteelSeries Weather Gauges on GitHub") by WeeWX.

 ## Pre-requisites ##

-The *Realtime gauge-data* extension requires weeWX v3.4.0 or greater.
-Use of the *Realtime gauge-data* extension with the [SteelSeries Weather Gauges](https://github.com/mcrossley/SteelSeries-Weather-Gauges "SteelSeries Weather Gauges on GitHub") requires the installation and configuration for use with weeWX of the [SteelSeries Weather Gauges](https://github.com/mcrossley/SteelSeries-Weather-Gauges "SteelSeries Weather Gauges on GitHub").
+The *Realtime gauge-data* extension requires WeeWX v3.4.0 or greater.
+Use of the *Realtime gauge-data* extension with the [SteelSeries Weather Gauges](https://github.com/mcrossley/SteelSeries-Weather-Gauges "SteelSeries Weather Gauges on GitHub") requires the installation and configuration for use with WeeWX of the [SteelSeries Weather Gauges](https://github.com/mcrossley/SteelSeries-Weather-Gauges "SteelSeries Weather Gauges on GitHub").

 A number of fields have additional pre-requisites:

 -   *CurrentSolarMax*.
 Requires the [pyephem](http://weewx.com/docs/setup.htm "pyephem installation") module be installed.
 -   *forecast*:

-    -   If using the Zambretti forecast text then the weeWX *forecasting* extension must be installed.
+    -   If using the Zambretti forecast text then the WeeWX *forecasting* extension must be installed.
-    -   If a text file is to be used as the scroller text source then a suitable text file must be available on the weeWX machine.
+    -   If a text file is to be used as the scroller text source then a suitable text file must be available on the WeeWX machine.

 ## Installation ##

-The *Realtime gauge-data* extension can be installed manually or automatically using the *wee_extension* utility. the preferred method of installation is through the use of *wee_extension*.
+The *Realtime gauge-data* extension can be installed manually or automatically using the *wee_extension* utility.
+The preferred method of installation is through the use of *wee_extension*.

-**Note:**   Symbolic names are used below to refer to some file location on the weeWX system.
+**Note:**   Symbolic names are used below to refer to some file location on the WeeWX system.
 These symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
 The following symbolic names are used below:

 -   *$DOWNLOAD_ROOT*.
 The path to the directory containing the downloaded *Realtime gauge-data* extension.

 -   *$HTML_ROOT*.
-The path to the directory where weeWX generated reports are saved.
+The path to the directory where WeeWX generated reports are saved.
 This directory is normally set in the *[StdReport]* section of *weewx.conf*.
-Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the weeWX [User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the weeWX Weather System") for further information.
+Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the WeeWX [User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the WeeWX Weather System") for further information.

 -   *$BIN_ROOT*.
-The path to the directory where weeWX executables are located.
-This directory varies depending on weeWX installation method.
-Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the weeWX [User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the weeWX Weather System") for further information.
+The path to the directory where WeeWX executables are located.
+This directory varies depending on WeeWX installation method.
+Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the WeeWX [User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the WeeWX Weather System") for further information.

 -   *$SKIN_ROOT*.
-The path to the directory where weeWX skin folders are located This directory is normally set in the *[StdReport]* section of *weewx.conf*.
-Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the weeWX [User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the weeWX Weather System") for further information.
+The path to the directory where WeeWX skin directories are located This directory is normally set in the *[StdReport]* section of *weewx.conf*.
+Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things "where to find things") in the WeeWX [User's Guide](http://weewx.com/docs/usersguide.htm "User's Guide to the WeeWX Weather System") for further information.

 ### Installation using the wee_extension utility ###

-1. Download the latest *Realtime gauge-data* extension from the *Realtime gauge-data* extension [releases page](https://github.com/gjr80/weewx-realtime_gauge-data/releases) into a directory accessible from the weeWX machine.
+1. Download the latest *Realtime gauge-data* extension from the *Realtime gauge-data* extension [releases page](https://github.com/gjr80/weewx-realtime_gauge-data/releases) into a directory accessible from the WeeWX machine.

-        wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-realtime_gauge-data/releases/download/v0.3.6/rtgd-0.3.6.tar.gz
+       $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-realtime_gauge-data/releases/download/v0.3.6/rtgd-0.3.6.tar.gz

     where $DOWNLOAD_ROOT is the path to the directory where the *Realtime gauge-data* extension is to be downloaded.

-2. Stop weeWX:

-        $ sudo /etc/init.d/weewx stop

-    or

-        $ sudo service weewx stop

-    or

-        $ sudo systemctl stop weewx

-3. Install the *Realtime gauge-data* extension downloaded at step 1 using the *wee_extension* utility:
+2. Install the *Realtime gauge-data* extension downloaded at step 1 using the *wee_extension* utility:

-        wee_extension --install=$DOWNLOAD_ROOT/rtgd-0.3.6.tar.gz
+        $ wee_extension --install=$DOWNLOAD_ROOT/rtgd-0.3.6.tar.gz

     This will result in output similar to the following: